k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 1. Business Entities and referential data.
 The included tables are related to the task's Business Entities (BEs) and are required in the testing environment.
 2. Tables — TDM V9.X provides the option to select a list of tables from multiple DBs that relate to the source environment, without any relation to a Business Entity.

-Users can either store the tables in Fabric for a later use or set the task's retention period to *Do not retain* in order to load the tables directly to the target environment without saving them to Fabric.
+Users can either store the tables in Fabric for later use or set the task's retention period to *Do not retain* in order to load the tables directly to the target environment without saving them to Fabric.

-Each table is stored in Fabric, whithin the **TDM_TableLevel** LU, as a separate LU Instance (LUI).
+Each table is stored in Fabric, within the **TDM_TableLevel** LU, as a separate LU Instance (LUI).
 Each execution is stored as a separate LUI (a separate data snapshot), as well as creates a separate LUI (snapshot).
-For example: Running two executions of a task that extract the Product_Mapping table would create two LUIs in the **TDM_TableLevel** LU in Fabric.
+For example, running two executions of a task to extract the Product_Mapping table would create two LUIs in the **TDM_TableLevel** LU in Fabric.

  The LUI format is as follows: